stellar-dapps/4m00se-dapp/docs/dev/roadmap.md

 ## UI

 - Implement and polish UI with due respect to the Figma mockups
-- Footer processing — no need for it inside the app
 - Full-screen modal component for form preview and template selection
 - Extend available form control set and additional helper elements
 - Make search work